Year of the Goat

 Why is the Goat the Unluckiest Chinese Zodiac

-Another version goes like the society in the Qing dynasty (1644 AD-1911 AD) was turbulent, and common people suffered in plight.
+Another version goes that the society in the Qing dynasty (1644 AD-1911 AD) was turbulent, and common people suffered in poverty.
 Nine out of ten people born in the Year of the Goat enjoy good luck.
 However, due to the errors of oral transmission and the similar pronunciation between Chinese words fú (福) and bù (不), it gradually became Nine out of ten people born in the Year of the Goat have a bad fortune, which leads to a negative view toward the fate of the Sheep.

 Famous People Born in the Year of the Goat